J-gonz-alt-3/First_React_WebApp/README.md

 Webpage components are broken down into sections within the "components" and "containers" sub folders.

-For an overall webpage structure, you can see this within the App.js file within my src folder.
+For an overall webpage structure, you can checkout the App.js file within my src folder.

+I also have an "assets" folder within the src folder, however this is mainly to hold my .png files that I would later use within my webpage.

 # Project Goal